-Division Goal: Ensure a safe and effective work environment through compliance with the County's Safety Policy, as well as implementation of appropriate emergency preparedness procedures and development of contingency plans.
+Division Goal: Ensure a safe and effective work environment through compliance with the County's Safety Policy, as well as maintaining appropriate emergency preparedness procedures and contingency plans.

 - a.
 Create a culture of safety and maximum risk prevention. - b.
 Perform monthly safety inspections and complete annual training. - c.
 Update and maintain contingency plans to address mission critical services. - d.
 Participate in County emergency operations through staffing of the points of distribution.